snabbco/snabb/README.md

 For simple uses, you just need to put the ```.lua``` files somewhere that LuaJIT will find them, eg typically in ```/usr/local/share/lua/5.1/```.
 Keep the directory structure there is.
 You can safely remove files from architectures and operating systems you do not use.

+You can install using luarocks; this is not in the repo but you can install with ```luarocks install rockspec/ljsyscall-scm-1.rockspec``` for the HEAD version, or one of the specific version files in that directory.

 If you are using Lua rather than LuaJIT you need to install [luaffi](https://github.com/jmckaskill/luaffi) first; this is largely working now, but there will be more support for standard Lua coming soon.

 There is more information in the INSTALL file.